StormExecute/InputSwitcherX/README.md

 ```
 6. At the output, you should get the output directory with the edited InputSwitch.dll.
 It remains to replace the original InputSwitch.dll in the system directory.
 To do this, **run setPatch.bat as administrator**.

+## Another patching way

+If you have Windows 10 2004 - you can just download InputSwitch2004Output.dll from [here](https://github.com/StormExecute/InputSwitcherX/releases/tag/v1.0.0), then rename it to InputSwitch.dll, move to output folder and **run setPatch.bat as administrator**

 <a name="descAndNodes"></a>
 ## Description and Notes